satukon/satukon.github.io/README.md

 I made the layout designs in Figma and then built the site by using React.js, html and css.

-The images I have used are stock photos and were available for non-commercial use free of charge.
+The images I have used are stock photos and at the time were available for non-commercial use free of charge.